 Five Formulas Worth Considering

-These are not ranked.
-Each one fills a different slot depending on your budget, your dog’s needs, and what your vet recommends.
+If you just want a solid default, Pro Plan Large Breed is where most owners land.
+Each of these five fills a different slot depending on budget, your dog’s needs, and what your vet recommends.

 How to Read a Kibble Label